lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

   \item Tree visualisation with iToL
   \end{enumerate}

 `Should this be a figure`
 <!-- Yes it should be a figure -->

 For each of these step, I will highlight some design choices and indicate if these can be done online as well as in the workflow.

 ## Acquiring data

-The workflow examplifies two specific datasources.
+The workflow exemplifies two specific data sources.
-In the use by the _Azolla_ lab, we have employed the 1kP dataset intensivelly, however we also examplify blast searches as an input.
+In the use by the _Azolla_ lab, we have employed the 1kP dataset intensively, however we also exemplify blast searches as an input.
 For phylogenies spanning all land plants ---the Viridiplantae--- we exclusively use amino acid sequences.
 The 1kP orthogroup extractor specifically is a great resource to acquire many related sequences of seed and seed-free plants alike.
 In the workflow, I highly the importance of selecting all sequences of a species and provide quick instructions on how to use ncbi blastp to search in specific species.